 Katrīna Neiburga was born in 1978.
 She holds an MA from the Latvian Academy of Art in visual communications.
 She has been exhibiting since 2000 and has participated in the Sydney and Moscow biennales.
 In 2008, she was short-listed for the Ars Fennica Award and received the Purvītis Prize, which is the highest Latvian award in fine arts.For Katrīna Neiburga, art is subordinate to a yearning for emotion, authenticity and the preservation of living memory.
 It is poetry that operates at the level of perception and feeling: pared to the bone, saturated with truth, searing and beautiful.
 One of Neiburga’s chief means of expression is her deeply personal iconography, which is evident in her video installations, both in exhibitions and as theatre set designs.
 She is interested in sociology, investigating preconceptions about the nature of things.

-Andris Eglītis has studied fine arts at Latvian Academy of Art, I.E.Repin Saint‑Petersburg Institute of Art, Russia, as well as at HISK in Gent, Belgium.
+Andris Eglītis was born in 1981.
+He has studied fine arts at Latvian Academy of Art, I.E.Repin Saint-Petersburg Institute of Art, Russia, as well as at HISK in Gent, Belgium.
+He describes himself as a painter, even though he builds impressive huge installations, which he calls sculptures of architecture, explaining that sculptures are three-dimensional statements, while architecture stands for itself.
+He also collaborates with his wife Katrīna Neiburga, who is a video and media artist, a number of multimedia installations have evolved from this collaboration.
+His comprehensive work investigates issues around space, civilization and wilderness.
 In 2013 he won Purvītis prize, the highest award in fine arts in Latvia.

-recently has garnered awards at a number of photography competitions, including Kaunas Photo Star, La Quatrieme Image, and the Photo Annual Awards in the category of documentary photography.
+In addition to pursuing his personal projects, Strokins works as a freelance photographer, mostly working with reportage, portraiture and editorial assignments.
+He has recently garnered awards at a number of photography competitions, including Kaunas Photo Star, La Quatrieme Image, and the Photo Annual Awards in the category of documentary photography.

 Arnis Balcus was born in 1978.
-She is a photographer, teacher and the chief editor of FK Magazine that covers Latvian and international photography.
+He is a photographer, teacher and the chief editor of FK Magazine that covers Latvian and international photography.
 He has BA in Communication Studies from University of Latvia and MA in Photographic Studies from University of Westminster.
+Balcus emerged internationally in 2003 with his series entitled Myself, Friends, Lovers and Others, which was showing the everyday life of Latvian youth, using snapshot aesthetics.
+Since 2008, he has mainly been exploring Latvian identity, disappearing collective rituals, historical taboos and social-political agendas.

 Ritums Ivanovs is a Latvian painter who uses precise and hyperrealist depictions of reality and bright polychromatism typical of Op Art.